Azure/video-analyzer/pipelines/live/topologies/readme.md

 Each sub-folder in this directory contains the JSON file, description, and diagram for a live pipeline topology.

 The following table also lists each topology along with a short description.
-Clicking on a name redirects to the corresponding JSON file.
+Clicking on a topology name redirects to the corresponding JSON file.

 Name | Description | Sample Tutorial
 :----- | :----  | :----